reaktoro/reaktoro/README.md

 The `ChemicalSystem` class is one of the most important classes in Reaktoro.
 It is the class used to computationally represent a chemical system, with all its phases, species, and elements.
 It is also the class used for computation of thermodynamic properties of phases and species, such as activities, chemical potentials, standard Gibbs energies, enthalpies, phase molar volumes, densities, and many others.
 Many classes in Reaktoro require an instance of `ChemicalSystem` for their initialization, since any chemical calculation needs to know the composition of the chemical system and the equations of state describing the non-ideal behavior of the phases.

 Reaktoro provides the class `EquilibriumProblem` for convenient description of equilibrium conditions.
-Using this class allows one to set the temperature and pressure at equilibrium, and a recipe that describes a mixture of substances and their amounts that can be seen as initial conditions for the equilibrium calculation:
+Using this class allows one to set the temperature and pressure at equilibrium, and a recipe that describes a mixture of substances and their amounts, which can be seen as initial conditions for the equilibrium calculation:
 ```python
 EquilibriumProblem problem(system);
 problem.setTemperature(60, "celsius");